pusher/docs/channels/using-channels/public-channels.md

 #### Parameters

-{% parameter 'channelName', 'string', true, 'js,php' %}
+{% parameter 'channelName', 'string', true, 'js,laravelecho' %}

 The name of the channel to unsubscribe from.